tiagosiebler/microstrategy-api-node/README.md

 ```

 ## Getting Started
-- Import the module and create a new instance.
+- Import the module and create a new instance of the REST client.
 - Provide a URL to your MicroStrategy Library REST API via the baseUrl parameter.
 - Login & Logout methods are exposed on the REST client.
 Other methods are grouped by topic.
+- Every REST method returns a Promise, making this library [async await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) ready.

-- By default, your session state is stored and persisted by your client instance.
+- By default, your session state headers are stored and persisted by your client instance.

 ```javascript
 const mstr = require('microstrategy');